SKA-INAF/caesar-yolo/README.md

 Radio source detection with YOLO object detector

 ## **Status**
-This software is under development and supported only on python 3 + tensorflow 1x.
+This software is under development and supported only on python 3.

 ## **Credit**
 This software is distributed with GPLv3 license.
 If you use it for your research, please add repository link or acknowledge authors in your papers.